 New York Times reported recently about a tragic accident in which a truck was directed onto railroad tracks by a map app.
 The truck became stuck on the tracks and the driver abandoned the vehicle there.
 Unfortunately, a commuter train came upon the truck and a crash ensued, killing the train engineer and injuring another 32 people.

-The railroad crossing the truck had gotten stuck on did not have grade separation, nor were there marked alerting drivers not to get onto the rails.
-Five car accidents so far happened at the same area between 2008 and the present.
+The truck crossing the railroad had gotten stuck on did not have grade separation, nor were there signs alerting drivers not to get onto the rails.
+Five car accidents so far have happened in the same area between 2008 and the present.
 It was dark when the man approached the crossing and he simply followed his app onto it.
 He was found a mile away from the area, and he claims he was trying to get help to deal with the situation.
 However, he has been charged with vehicular manslaughter.

-In response to this accident, and to the risk similar accidents could happen at rail crossings, safety advocates are trying to get map app makers and GPS map makes to add alerts for drivers when they are approaching a railroad crossing at grade.
+In response to this accident, and to the risk similar accidents could happen at rail crossings, safety advocates are trying to get map app makers to add alerts for drivers when they are approaching a railroad crossing.
 The Federal Railroad Administration approached Apple, Microsoft, and 11 other tech companies to try to get them to include information on grade crossings.

 Including warnings in apps may be especially important because evidence suggests many drivers end up ignoring road signs in favor of following directions on their app.
 If the directions on the app take them to dangerous places, the consequences can be deadly.